GLOBAL MARKETS-Shares ease as Ukraine fighting rages on, oil climbs | Headlines

 "The range of outcomes is now unusually wide so at the margin you should rein in the amount of risk you take," said Truist Co-Chief Investment Officer Keith Lerner.
 "In the last few years we have had huge upward revisions (on earnings) but this year there is less room for upward earnings surprises.
 We still think companies will beat estimates but to a lesser degree," he added.

 Investors were also waiting to see if Russia would meet more interest repayments this week.
 It must pay $615 million in coupons this month while on April 4 a $2 billion bond comes due.
-Russia will also allow OFZ bond trading on the Moscow Exchange to resume on Monday but equity trading, suspended since Western sanctions threw markets into turmoil late last month, will remain shut.
+Russia's OFZ bond trading returned in a volatile fashion in Moscow on Monday as the country looked to gradually resume operations on its financial markets.
+Equity trading, suspended since Western sanctions threw markets into turmoil late last month, remained shut.

-Bond markets were braced for more hawkish language from the U.S. Federal Reserve with Chair Jerome Powell speaking on Monday, and at least half a dozen other members through the week.
+Bond investors were braced for more hawkish language from the U.S. Federal Reserve with Chair Jerome Powell speaking on Monday and other Fed members through the week.
 Policymakers have flagged a string of rate rises ahead to take the funds rate to anywhere from 1.75% to 3.0% by the end of the year.
 The market implies a 50-50 chance of a half point hike in May and an even greater chance by June.

-"In balancing the near-term upside risks to inflation with the downside risks to growth, central banks are sending a clear and strong signal that policy is on a path to normalise," said JPMorgan Chief Economist Bruce Kasman.
-"However, a sustained cut-off of Russian energy supply would push inflation substantially higher, magnifying an already severe squeeze on U.S. consumer purchasing power," he warned, adding it would likely throw the Euro area into recession.

-"Under this scenario, policy normalisation would come to a halt across the world."
-European Central Bank President Christine Lagarde said on Monday Europe's efforts to fight climate change and reduce its reliance on fossil fuels will be inflationary in the short-to-medium-term but drive down prices in the long run.
+European Central Bank President Christine Lagarde said on Monday the ECB and the Fed would move out of sync in the foreseeable future, as the war in Ukraine has vastly different effects on their economies.
+Germany’s 10-year government bond yield hit a new high since November 2018 at 0.440%.

-CURVES FLATTENED The market looks aware of the risks to growth given the marked flattening of the Treasury yield curve of recent weeks.
-The spread between two- and 10-year yields has shrunk to just 21 basis points, the smallest since the start of the pandemic in early 2020.
+CURVES FLATTENED Bond investors seem aware of the risks to growth given the marked flattening of the U.S. Treasury yield curve of recent weeks.
+The spread between two- and 10-year yields shrunk on Monday to as low as 11.37 basis points, the smallest since the start of the pandemic in March 2020.

-Higher Treasury yields have helped lift the U.S. dollar on the yen, where the Bank of Japan remains committed to keeping yields near zero.
-The dollar was up near its highest since early 2016 at 119.19 yen, having climbed 1.6% last week.
-The dollar had less luck elsewhere, in part because history shows the currency tends to decline once the Fed has begun a tightening campaign.
+Atlanta Federal Reserve Bank President Raphael Bostic said on Monday he had pencilled in a total of eight interest rate hikes for this year and the next, fewer than most of his colleagues as he worries about the effects of Russia's invasion of Ukraine on the U.S. economy.
+Higher Treasury yields have helped lift the U.S. dollar versus the yen, where the Bank of Japan remains committed to keeping yields near zero.
+The dollar remained near its highest since early 2016 and was last just above parity on the day at 119.22 yen, having climbed 1.6% last week.

-The euro was holding at $1.105 on Monday, after bouncing 1.3% last week.
-The dollar index stood at 98.242, off its recent peak hit earlier in March at 99.415.
+Elsewhere, the euro fell 0.1% to $1.1035, after bouncing 1.3% last week.
+The dollar index steadied at 98.34, off its recent peak hit earlier in March at 99.415.
 Joseph Capurso, head of international economics at CBA, noted flash manufacturing (PMI) surveys from Europe would be a hurdle for the euro this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)